A couple of years ago, Minnesota Rep. Mike Jaros told me that he

 and are discussing your concerns.
 We will get back to you soon in this regard."

-Our director also sent a letter to Archbishop Harry Flynn to
+I also sent a letter to Archbishop Harry Flynn to

-let him know about these new developments.
+inform him know about these new developments.

 He mentioned in the letter that if the Minnesota Catholic Conference decides to apologize